iszczesniak/cpp/memory/index.md

 C++ elides (avoids) the copy constructor, and the *move* constructor for temporary or local objects that will soon be destroyed.
-Constructor elision (for the copy and move constructors only) is possible, because the temporary and the local object is created in its destination.
+Constructor elision (for the copy and move constructors only) is possible, because the temporary or the local object is created in its destination.

 This example demonstrates the constructor elision.
 Compile the